magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/self-registration.md

 ## Prerequisites

 ### Step 1.
-Install ThingsBoard in the cloud
+Install IoT Hub in the cloud

-We will need a running ThingsBoard PE instance with white-labeling feature enabled.
+We will need a running IoT Hub instance with white-labeling feature enabled.
-You can easily deploy your own ThingsBoard PE instance using the [installation instructions](/docs/user-guide/install/pe/installation-options/).
+You can easily deploy your own IoT Hub instance using the [installation instructions](/docs/user-guide/install/pe/installation-options/).
 Note that your instance should run in the cloud, and have public IP address assigned to it.

 ### Step 2.
-Assign DNS record to your ThingsBoard IP address
+Assign DNS record to your IoT Hub IP address

-We also need a valid **DNS name** to be assigned to your ThingsBoard instance.
+We also need a valid **DNS name** to be assigned to your IoT Hub instance.
 You can use any domain registrar, if you don't have a domain.
 If you do have the domain name, contact your system administrator to issue sub-domain, for example iot.mycompany.com.

 ### Step 3.
-Setup HTTPS access to your ThingsBoard instance
+Setup HTTPS access to your IoT Hub instance

 Please note the HAProxy installation instructions in the [post install steps](/docs/user-guide/install/pe/ubuntu/#post-installation-steps).
 They are available for Linux distributions and Docker.
-You can easily issue a valid Let's Encrypt certificate and setup HTTPS for your ThingsBoard instance.
+You can easily issue a valid Let's Encrypt certificate and setup HTTPS for your IoT Hub instance.

 ### Step 4.
 ReCAPTCHA v2